k8sstormcenter/threatintel/README.md

      ```

 ### Step 4: Monitor and Verify Attacks
 After setting up your models, you can either simulate an attack on the honey cluster or monitor for real attacks.
-To verify if an attack has been detected.
-Use the following command to port forward to the Neo4j database on the cluster and access it on your local machine:
+To verify if an attack has been detected, use the following command to port forward to the Neo4j database on the cluster and access it on your local machine:
   ```bash
   make forward-neo4j
   ```
 Once connected, navigate to `localhost:7474` in your web browser to check the database entries and see if the matcher has detected any relevant attacks as defined by your models.
-With some luck you should be able to see lot of colorful detected balls.
+With some luck you should be able to see lots of colorful detected balls.

 [![Detection](./figures/log-detection.png)](https://drive.google.com/file/d/1RfPr_7RmXDlU22-l7ZFoMnWJKloP0VpG/view?usp=sharing)